Monash-University-Physics-Astronomy/LHCb/nectar.md

 ![Remote - SSH extension in VS Code](images/remote-ssh.png)

-You can now connect to the `nectar` cluster by clicking on the small set of arrows in the very bottom left of the VSC widow.
+You can now connect to the `nectar` cluster by clicking on the small set of arrows in the very bottom left of the VSC widow, then select `Connect to Host ...` and pick `nectar9` from the list.
+If `nectar9` is not in the list, something has been missed in the [section on obtaining an account](#obtain-an-account).
+The first time you connect, you might have to pick `linux` as the type for the remote.